-Dr. Genevieve Guenther is a former Renaissance scholar who turned to climate research and activism after having a child and becoming increasingly alarmed about the world she might leave to her son after she died.
+Dr. Genevieve Guenther is a former Renaissance scholar who turned to climate research and activism after having a child and becoming increasingly alarmed about the world her son could inherit after she died.
 She is now an expert in climate communication.
-Using her training in rhetoric and cultural politics, she works to revamp the ways that we think and talk about the climate crisis.
-She is guided by the conviction that our language for the crisis is largely inaccurate and misleading, and that fixing this problem requires us not just to reframe talking points, but to recognize how our speech itself—what we say and what we don’t say about climate change—reproduces fossil-fuel ideologies.
+Using her training in rhetoric and cultural politics, as well as social-science research, she works to revamp the ways that we talk about the urgent need to phase out coal, oil, and methane.
+She is guided by the conviction that our language for the climate crisis is largely inaccurate and misleading, and that fixing this problem requires us not just to reframe talking points, but to recognize how our speech itself—what we say and what we don’t say about climate change—reproduces fossil-fuel ideologies.

 Dr. Guenther’s writing lies at the heart of her project to transform the ways we think and talk about the climate emergency.
-Dr. Guenther draws on sociology, psychology, philosophy, and literary theory to critique current forms of climate communication and craft powerful messages for scientists, advocates, and elected officials.
-She also speaks to a wide general audience, publishing popular articles on the cultural dimensions of the climate crisis and the political effects of the language we use to talk about climate change.
-And as a media activist, she writes conversation-changing op-eds that upend the conventional wisdom about climate change in the news.
+Dr. Guenther draws on sociology, psychology, philosophy, and literary theory to critique current forms of climate communication and craft powerful messages for advocacy groups, climate-conscious businesses, and elected officials.
+She also speaks to a wide general audience, publishing popular articles on many facets of the climate crisis, including the emotional dimensions of confronting global warming, the big ideological effects of even small words in climate discourse and the politics of international climate agreements.
+And as a media activist, she writes conversation-changing opinion pieces that upend the conventional wisdom about climate change in the news.
 Dr. Guenther also frequently appears in the press herself, talking to journalists about language, media, and climate politics.

 Mobilizing through digital and direct action, in 2018 Dr. Guenther founded End Climate Silence, a volunteer organization that pushes the news media to start talking about the climate crisis with the urgency it deserves.
 At End Climate Silence she directs strategy and outreach, helping journalists explain the links between global warming and extreme weather, headline the urgent findings of climate science, and foreground the role of climate breakdown in news about politics, energy, business and finance, immigration, real estate, health, travel, food, and even the arts.